ueberdosis/tiptap/docs/src/docPages/overview/contributing.md

 * New extensions, which don’t require changes to the core or other core extensions
 * Well explained, non-breaking changes to the core

+## Submit ideas
+Make sure to open an issue and outline your idea first.
+We’ll get back to you quickly and let you know if there is a chance we can merge your contribution.

 ## Set up the development environment
 It’s not too hard to tinker around with the offical repository.
 You’ll need [Git](https://github.com/git-guides/install-git), [Node](https://nodejs.org/en/download/) and [Yarn](https://classic.yarnpkg.com/en/docs/install/#mac-stable) installed.
 Here is what you need to do then: